Steveaxelrod007/UtilitiesInSwift/README.md

        list: <AutoFillTextFieldData array of items to display>,
        tableView: <optional or pass in your own table that I use>,
        backColor: <optional background color of table>,
-       textColor: <optional color of text>
+       textColor: <optional color of text>,
-       )
+       callBack: <optional method you can have called in between keystrokes to load more data matching text of textfield> )

+     autoComplete.updateList(list: <new list of names>)  // axe update displayed list on the fly or from callback

 ## Requirements